The latest FFS Cup results + draws

 The FFS Cup is very similar to the Fantasy Premier League’s own cup game.

-Entrants who qualify for the first round were randomly drawn against each other and the winner of the tie is whoever has the highest score from that Gameweek, minus points spent on transfers (like in the original game and in head-to-head scores).
+Entrants who qualify for the first round were randomly drawn against each other, while the winner is whoever has the highest score from that Gameweek, minus points spent on transfers (like in the original game and in head-to-head scores).

 In the event of a draw, the manager highest in the overall FPL rankings after the tie will progress.